Deadpool: Age of Apocalypse

 In the Age of Apocalypse timeline, Deadpool was redubbed Dead Man Wade and reimagined as a bitter, humorless member of Apocalypse's Pale Riders, having received his flawed healing factor from Apocalypse's eugenics program.
 Sent with his team to invade the Savage Land, he attempted to unleash chaos upon the sanctuary but was killed by Nightcrawler, who teleported his head off his body and hid it in a crater.
 Later, Dead Man Wade was revealed to be resurrected like many of the other Alpha mutants.

 Apocalypse Wars

-In the Extraordinary X-Men Apocalypse Wars crossover, Deadpool is a Horsemen of Apocalypse.
+In the Extraordinary X-Men Apocalypse Wars crossover, Deadpool is a Horseman of Apocalypse.

 Captain America: Who Won't Wield the Shield

 The World War II-era version of Deadpool is introduced in the one-shot parody issue Captain America: Who Won't Wield the Shield.
 Frederick "Wheezy" Wilson, the nephew of President Woodrow Wilson, is a soldier who is experimented on by the Nazis to become 'Veapon X'.
 Despite the nature of the story as a period piece, Wilson peppers his speech with anachronistic slang from the 1990s.